Head of Rights and Licensing

 Library and Information Officer

-She was part of the first cohort of Carnegie Library Lab Partners, which allowed her to develop the project Commons are Forever from early 2015 to Autumn 2016.
+Aude Charillon works as a Library and Information Officer at Newcastle Libraries.
+She was part of the first cohort of Carnegie Library Lab Partners, which allowed her to develop the project Commons are Forever – encouraging citizens to discover and re-use creative works.

 Professor of Copyright Law